hardwario/hardwario-tower/README.md

 You can also visit [our documentation](https://tower.hardwario.com/en/latest/firmware/basic-overview/) to get started with firmware.

-The platform.io file should look like this:
+The platformio.ini file should look like this:
 ```
 [env:core]
 platform = hardwario-tower